A young Black woman sitting on a bench in the park.

 For the plain-coated tablets, swallow them whole with a drink of water – if you chew them, they taste bitter.

-Put orodispersible tablets (melts) on your tongue and let them dissolve there.
-You can also dissolve these in a glass of water, orange juice, apple juice or milk and then drink it all down.
+Put orodispersible tablets on your tongue and let them dissolve there.
+You can also dissolve these in a glass of water, orange juice, apple juice or milk and then drink it all down straight away.

-A doctor or nurse can give you an injection in your bottom that provides a long-lasting dose of olanzapine, lasting for two or four weeks.
-You may need to take tablets alongside the injection, especially while the dose builds up.
-Every time you have the injection, you will be asked to wait at the centre for at least three hours so that they can check that the injection is not giving you too much olanzapine in one go.
+If you receive your medicine by injection, a doctor or nurse will administer the olanzapine injection into a muscle in your bottom.
+This provides a long-lasting dose of olanzapine, lasting for two or four weeks.
+If you have just switched to the injection you may need to take tablets alongside this while the dose builds up.
+Every time you have the injection, you will be asked to wait at the centre for at least three hours.
+This is to check you do not have any unwanted reactions to the injection.
 The good thing about a long-acting injection is that you don’t have to remember to take so many tablets every day.
 It is slowly working in your body all the time between injections.
+The injection should switch between the left and the right side so that it’s not given in the same place all the time.

 If you remember later during the day, take it as soon as possible.

-If you forget to take it by bedtime, just start again on the next day.
-Do not take a double dose.
+If you forget to take it by your next dose, just take the next dose at the correct time.
+Do not try and catch up on missed doses by taking a double dose.

 If it is less than 12 hours before your next dose of olanzapine, then do not take the missed dose because taking the doses too close together could cause more side effects.